nathanlane/nathanlane.github.io/src/content/post/remark-rehype.md

 ---
-title: "Remark-Rehype"
+title: Remark-Rehype
-description: "This post is about Remark-Rehype plugin for Astro"
+description: This post is about Remark-Rehype plugin for Astro
-publishDate: "26 January 2025"
+publishDate: 26 January 2025
-tags: ["rehype", "remark", "astro", "plugin"]
+tags:
+  - rehype
+  - remark
+  - astro
+  - plugin
 draft: false
 ---